kyma-project/kyma/docs/backup/08-01-velero-turorial.md

 type: Tutorials
 ---

-For scenarios of partial restore of individual applications running on Kyma, you might want to use Velero.
-It will create a backup of your kubernetes resources and volumes so that you can restore them on a different cluster.
+This tutorial shows how to perform a partial restore of individual applications running on Kyma using Velero.
+Follow the guidelines to back up your Kubernetes resources and volumes so that you can restore them on a different cluster.

 > **NOTE:**  Be aware that a full restore of a Kyma cluster is not supported.
-You need to always start from an existing Kyma installation and restore explicit resources individual.
+You should start with an existing Kyma installation and restore specific resources individually.

-Follow this tutorial to install Velero and take a backup from Kyma cluster.

 ## Prerequisites